austenb28/CycFlowDec/README.md

 `F`: NumPy (*N* x *N*) array.
 Flow matrix of the network to decycle, where *N* is the number of network nodes.
 The entry *F[m,n]* corresponds to the flow from node *n* to node *m*.

 `state`: Integer.
-The arbitrary starting node for percolation.
+The starting node for percolation.

 `tol`: Float.
 The minimum contribution tolerance to extend percolation in the network.
 Should be on the range \[0,1\].
 For small networks (*N* < ~6) `tol=0` should be fine.
 For larger networks, `tol` can be be increased to accelerate percolation at the cost of maximum achievable accuracy.